Best Day Trips from Madrid

 Looking for the best Day Trips from Madrid?
 Here you have my ideas for the best Madrid day trip ever.

 Madrid’s location in the center of Spain allows visitors to easily explore wonderful nearby places in day trips, and optimize your stay in Spain.
-You can do most of the tours on your own, but I recommend you to book guided tours from Madrid with hotel pickup and drop-off.
+You can do most of the tours on your own or booking guided tours from Madrid with hotel pickup and drop-off.

 Travel planning can be overwhelming and time-consuming.
 A guided tour is much more convenient for visitors, you will be picked up at your hotel, a professional guide will give you all detailed explanations of the landmarks in English, and at the end of the day, you will be dropped off safe in your hotel.